lijikun/orca-linux-deployment/README.md

         orca [your job file 1] [your job file 2] ...

-# For ORCA version 3
+# For ORCA version 3 (Not tested or updated anymore).

 Tested to work on Debian 8 and CentOS 7, with ORCA 3.0.3.